blueist/dont-go-too-fast/README.md

 **Core Value:** Appears slow at first, but faster overall

-### Scientific Foundation
+### Theoretical Foundation

-This methodology is based on Nobel laureate **Daniel Kahneman's** Dual Process Theory:
+This methodology is built on three validated theories:

-- **System 1 (Fast Thinking)**: Automatic, intuitive, error-prone
-- **System 2 (Slow Thinking)**: Deliberate, analytical, accurate

-By activating the appropriate system at each development stage, we achieve both quality and speed.
+- **Daniel Kahneman** (Nobel Laureate): Dual Process Theory - How humans think
+- **Donella Meadows**: Systems Thinking - Understanding the whole system
+- **Genrich Altshuller**: TRIZ - Creative problem solving

+See the documentation for how these theories are put into practice through ROD, TFD, and DGTF.

 ### Documentation